-Our EICS Director of Faith Formation & Wellness coordinates the Division's religious education and health and life skills programs.
+Our EICS Assistant Superintendent of Faith Formation & Wellness coordinates the Division's religious education and health and life skills programs.
 Mr. Paul Corrigan works closely with religious leaders, students, staff, and families to ensure EICS is providing quality, Catholic education.

-Paul Corrigan, Director of Faith Formation & Wellness
+Paul Corrigan, Assistant Superintendent Faith Formation & Wellness

 What is our Religious Education Program about?